zzpong/Interactive-ASM-Cheats-Updater/README.md

 5. What code cave remake brings between version 0.3 and 0.4?

     A: In the new version, the code cave structure strictly follows the one from the original cheat code instead of previous "relocate every code cave automatically".
 Therefore, code caves in cheat codes like [EXP 2X]/[EXP 4X]/[EXP 8X] will only demand identical addresses and nothing more.

+6. I have fully run the program and never see any warning, but still no luck.
+Why?

+    A: In most cases, the "master code" which has a title within "{}" takes the responsibility.
+Some code creater prefer use them as "default function that should run with the game start".
+These codes and some non "master code" titled like "recovery code" always have links with other ASM codes like "BL #0xADDR".
+Please add these code contents to other parts of the cheat codes and run the program again.

 ## Contributing